 Read the preprint by Lina Sui on bioRXiv, showing how reducing replication fork speed promotes endocrine differentiation from pluripotent stem cells and controls growth potential.

-Bryan Gonzalez publishes a Letter in Cell Stem Cell on the safety of Universal Stem Cells.
+Bryan Gonzalez publishes a Letter in Cell Stem Cell discussing the risks of Universal Stem Cells.

 Ido Sagi, Michael Zuccaro and Joao de Pinho, in a collaboration with the Benvenisty laboratory publish on human pluripotent stem cells containing only a paternal genome.
 Cell Stem Cell 2019.
 This study helps understand reproductive tumors and developmental disorders such as Prader-Willi syndrome.